Research Grants

 To apply for a grant:

-1. Submit a grant proposal: Download the grant proposal form and fill it in according to the instructions.
-The grants should be very clear on how the research relates to Scripture and advances the creation model.
-Submit it between August 15 and April 30 to Researchchair@creationresearch.org along with the other pertinent documents in Step 2.
+1. Download the grant proposal form and follow the instructions.
+The proposals should be clear on how the proposed research relates the biblical creation model.
+Submit the proposal before March 31st to Researchchair@creationresearch.org along with the other documents below.

-2. The grant proposal should be accompanied by a resume/CV for each of the principal researcher(s).
-Note: the primary investigator must have an active CRS membership.
-Additionally, a detailed budget must be submitted using the linked form.
-If desired, the researchers may ask for up to a total of $1000 to be reimbursed for travel to the CRS conference to present the findings.
-See Travel Funds to Present Research section above.
+2. Include the resume/CV for each principal researcher.
+Note that the primary investigator must be an active CRS member.
+A detailed budget must be submitted using the linked form.
+The budget may include up to a total of $1000 for travel to the CRS conference to present the findings.
+See Travel Funds to Present Research .

 What to expect after applying